top of page

 The following tips have been adapted from a variety of online sources, however, seeking advice and support from medical practitioners or support groups is also a great primary source for assistance.

-1. Schedule an appointment with your loved one’s doctor to confirm that their behaviour change is not being caused by any new or worsening physical or mental health problems.
+Schedule an appointment with your loved one’s doctor to confirm that their change in behaviour is not being caused by any new or worsening physical or mental health problems.

-2. The next time your elder has an emotional outburst, do not engage.
-Make it clear to them by calmly saying that you will not listen to their outburst then walk away.
+The next time your elder has an emotional outburst, do not engage.
+Make it clear to them by calmly saying that you are not going to listen to their outburst then walk away.
 Leave the room and give them plenty of time to cool down before you interact again.

-4. Remind yourself that you need and deserve a break, and then make it happen.
+Remind yourself that you need and deserve a break, and then make it happen.
 Self-care is beneficial to prevent caregiver burnout.
 Doing something small for yourself each day will set the standard.
 Schedule time for respite just like you schedule all other appointments.
-This routine will help your loved one become more accepting of your personal boundaries.
+This routine will help your loved one come to be more accepting of your personal boundaries.
 Consistency is key.
-Consider hiring a home care provider such as those we offer to provide you with peace of mind that your loved one is being looked after during those times when you cannot,
+Consider hiring a home care provider such as those we offer, to provide you with peace of mind that your loved one is being looked after during those times when you cannot,

 "Improving the quality of life for our clients since 1998 while providing peace of mind to their families."